-(c) For Pole Vault, the Organising Committee should place suitable and safe distance markers beside the runway at each 0.5m between the points 2.5m to 5m from the "zero" line and at each 1.0m from the 5m to the 18m point.
+- (c) For Pole Vault, the Organisers should place suitable and safe distance markers beside the runway at each 0.5m between the points 2.5m to 5m from the "zero" line and at each 1.0m from the 5m to the 18m point. - (d) The Judges shall direct the relevant athlete to adapt or remove any marks not complying with this Rule.
+If he does not, the Judges shall remove them.